What are the Side Effects of Cocaine?

 Treatment for Cocaine Addiction

 Seeking treatment for substance addiction is the first step to true recovery.
 Finding the best suited treatment program and facility will require some research, but the very good news is there is reason for hope—there is help available.

 The most important part of any treatment plan is that you give up the drug right away.
 Many people who are addicted to cocaine go through a phase called withdrawal when they stop cocaine use.
 Symptoms can include:

 - Trouble concentrating

 Having medical, mental health and addiction professionals help you through the process of withdrawal and into recovery offer your best chance at beating cocaine addiction.

-A beautiful and tranquil 650-acre lakeside setting, a safe medical environment, 24-hour nursing, doctors and psychiatrists, all administering care from a Christian worldview and perspective—
+A beautiful and tranquil 650-acre lakeside setting, a safe medical environment, 24-hour nursing, doctors and psychiatric specialists, all administering care from a Christian worldview and perspective—